 Lancaster, Ripley Church of England Educational Trust (charity number 526393) is a charitable trust based in Lancaster.
 Its charitable objects include providing support to Ripley St Thomas C of E Academy and other faith schools in the Lancaster area.
-Revd L Vasey-Saunders was appointed as the Chair of Trustees on 21st October 2021.
+Revd L Vasey-Saunders currently sits on the Board as the Chair of Trustees.